 A key component of the accreditation process is the Peer Review Site Visit.
 The purpose is to obtain in-depth information concerning all aspects of your PRSS program(s).
 In addition, the two-day site visit permits the Peer Review Team to assess your program’s conformance with the CAPRSS Standards and the achievement of your own stated mission, goals, and objectives.
 The site visit confirms and complements the information contained in the comprehensive Self-assessment Study completed as a part of the application process.
+The accreditation process fee will also need to be paid in full before the site visit.
 The tasks to prepare for and host the site visit are described below.

 Participate in CAPRSS Peer Review Site Visit orientation webinar